umlx5h/gtrash/README.md

 ls: cannot access '/home/user/.local/share/Trash/info/file1.trashinfo': No such file or directory
 ```

+### The display in the TUI is corrupted

+It seems that the table in TUI may be corrupted on certain terminals.
+The display of the library used itself may be corrupted and may not be able to be fixed.
+In that case, I recommend migrating the terminal.

+Terminal confirmed that it cannot be fixed
+* KDE Konsole

+Terminal confirmed to work
+* Wezterm
+* Alacritty
+* Kitty
+* GNOME Terminal
+* Xfce Terminal
+* Windows Terminal
+* Mac Terminal
+* Mac iTerm2

+If you find a problem, please open an ticket.

 ## Tips

 ### Filtering by the current working directory or specific directory